Daoud-99/Test_QA_AppBank/README.md

 ---
 ## 📊 Test Reports

-HTML test reports are generated in: Projet-Algoan\test-results
+HTML test reports are generated in: Projet-Algoan\test-result.

-Open the .html files in your browser to view the test results.
+Open the .html files in your browser to view the test result.

 ![image](https://github.com/user-attachments/assets/664f952f-a7fa-40d7-9ada-08a89bffadd1)